Poziv

-Poziv (English: Call) is the fifteenth studio album by Serbian pop-folk singer Ceca.
+Poziv (Позив) is the fifteenth studio album by Serbian pop-folk singer Ceca.
 It was released on 17 June 2013.

 The album was recorded in 2013.
 Ceca premiered the songs "Poziv" and "Ime i prezime" on the show "Ami G Show" on June 11, 2013.
 She performed the other songs from the album at a concert in Belgrade on Ušće on June 28, 2013.
 In addition to her trusted collaborators Marina Tucaković and Aleksandar Milić - Mili, she also worked with a new collaborator, Damir Handanović, on this album.
 All the songs won the hearts of the audience, especially "Ime i prezime", "Poziv", "Da raskinem sa njom", "Turbulentno", "5 minuta", and "Brat."
 The album sold 200,000 copies.